UbiquityRobotics/ubiquity_buildbot/README.md

             return

-    Whatever is defined inside of this function is exectuted through chroot directly inside the generated image.
+    Whatever is defined inside of this function is executed through chroot directly inside the generated image.
 It is through these commands that the user can "customize" the image by using all kinds of python commands.
-Usually the follwoing commands are used:
+Usually the following commands are used:

      - `open()`
      - `os.makedirs()`